-The Board of Directors approved to refinance the US\$300 Million of existing bonds at its wholly-owned subsidiary, Carmen Copper Corporation, as well as AT's existing bank debts and Shareholders' advances, into a subordinated loan with warrants.
-Approximately 5.6 Billion Warrants and the corresponding 5.6 Billion underlying Common Shares of Stock as a result of the exercise of the Warrants shall be issued by the Corporation to its major Shareholders or their assigns at the Exercise Price of Php4.3842, the 90-day VWAP preceding the Pricing Date.
+The Chief Finance Officer will discuss the refinancing of AT's existing bank debts and Shareholders' advances into a subordinated loan with warrants.
+Approximately 5.6 Billion Warrants and the corresponding 5.6 Billion Underlying Common Shares of Stock as a result of the exercise of the Warrants shall be issued by the Corporation to its major Shareholders or their assigns at the Exercise Price of Php4.3842, the 90-day VWAP preceding the Pricing Date.